YinHK-gameDev/unity-learn/audio/Audio Listener/README.md

 > You access the Project-wide Audio settings using the Audio window (main menu: Edit > Project Settings, then select the Audio category).

+Audio Listener in one scene can capture audio from another scene if both scenes are active and their audio sources are enabled.
+Unity does not isolate audio by scenes; it works globally, meaning any active Audio Listener will capture sound from all active Audio Sources across all loaded scenes.

 ### ref
 https://docs.unity3d.com/Manual/class-AudioListener.html